 All you have to do is log in to your WordPress admin dashboard.
 Then, check if there is a new WordPress release at the top page of the WordPress admin dashboard.

 Click Please update now to initiate the website update.
 The Updates page will open, where you’ll have to press the Update Now button again.
 For minor updates, the success message along with the plugin and theme update options will appear.

 However, you will see a welcome screen with a detailed summary of what has been upgraded for major releases.

 Now you can update all of your themes and plugins to make sure they are compatible with the latest version of WordPress.

-You can also download the latest WordPress version of the update from hPanel’s WordPress section.
+You can also download the latest WordPress version from Hostinger hPanel, in WordPress section.

 2. Update WordPress Manually via FTP